hbc/NGS_Data_Analysis_Course/sessionV/lessons/07_functional_analysis.md

 cut -f 1,2,3 Encode-hesc-Nanog.narrowPeak > Encode-hesc-Nanog.bed
 ```

-Using FileZilla, transfer Encode-hesc-Nanog.bed to your Desktop.
+Using **FileZilla**, transfer Encode-hesc-Nanog.bed to your Desktop.
 Open [GREAT](http://bejerano.stanford.edu/great/public/html/index.php), and perform the following steps:

 1. Choose the ENCODE-Nanog.bed file and use the Whole genome for Background regions.
 Click Submit.
 GREAT provides the output in HTML format organized by section.